Feature #13279: Add relationship type to authority record relations CSV import and export

 I couldn't replicate again either with the attached relations.csv file and a new one I created so closing this issue.
 BTW I like the move of the "relationType" column between the "objectAuthorizedFormOfName" and "subjectAuthorizedFormOfName" columns.
 That reads a lot more naturally now and we (I) should update the sample template accordingly.

-#6 Updated by Mike Cantelon 5 months ago
+#6 Updated by Mike Cantelon about 2 years ago

 Dan and I were talking about the naming/ordering of those columns...
 I think he wants "subjectAuthorizedFormOfName" to take the place of "objectAuthorizedFormOfName" and visa versa.
 I might have to update the logic to make this work given that these will be the opposite of what they are in the DB.

-#7 Updated by Dan Gillean 5 months ago
+#7 Updated by Dan Gillean about 2 years ago

 Peter, I would love your take on this as well.